What is Qualitative Research?

 These interviews can be performed face-to-face or on phone and usually can last between half an hour to two hours or even more.
 When the in-depth interview is conducted face to face it gives a better opportunity to read the body language of the respondents and match the responses.

-2. Focus groups: A focus is also one of the commonly used qualitative research methods, used in data collection.
+2. Focus groups: A focus group is also one of the commonly used qualitative research methods, used in data collection.
 A focus group usually includes a limited number of respondents (6-10) from within your target market.

 The main aim of the focus group is to find answers to the why what and how questions.
 One advantage of focus groups is, you don’t necessarily need to interact with the group in person.
 Nowadays focus groups can be sent an online survey on various devices and responses can be collected at the click of a button.